SamyAttia/dataviz-project-Happiness-Factors-proposal/README.md

 <img width="1502" alt="Screenshot 2024-11-06 at 3 47 13 PM" src="https://github.com/user-attachments/assets/60ce40a2-5a97-4d58-870e-83121ed6214d">

-## Key Insights
+##Key Insights

-* High Happiness Clusters: Countries in Northern Europe such as Finland, Denmark, and Iceland score among the highest in happiness.
-This aligns with the strong social support, high GDP per capita, and good life expectancy typically observed in these nations.
+*High Happiness Clusters: Countries in Northern Europe, such as Finland, Denmark, and Iceland, score among the highest in happiness.
+This aligns with strong social support, high GDP per capita, and good life expectancy typically observed in these nations.

-* Low Happiness Scores: The bottom 5 countries are primarily located in regions with economic instability or lower standards of living, like Zimbabwe and Lebanon.
+*Low Happiness Scores: The bottom 5 countries are primarily located in regions with economic instability or lower standards of living, like Zimbabwe and Lebanon.
 Factors such as lower GDP and limited social support might contribute to these scores.

-* Geographic Distribution: The map reveals clusters of high and low happiness that reflect global economic and social patterns.
+*Geographic Distribution: The map reveals clusters of high and low happiness that reflect global economic and social patterns.
 European and North American regions generally show higher happiness scores, whereas parts of Africa and the Middle East have lower scores.

-* Interactivity and Data Depth: Hovering over each country's circle on the map provides specific data on Happiness Score, GDP per Capita, Social Support, and Life Expectancy—key components influencing happiness scores.
+*Interactivity and Data Depth: Hovering over each country's circle on the map provides specific data on Happiness Score, GDP per Capita, Social Support, and Life Expectancy—key components influencing happiness scores.

+*Donut Chart Visualization: The side panels now feature donut charts for each country, breaking down the contributing happiness factors visually.
+Each donut chart displays the influence of GDP, Social Support, Life Expectancy, Freedom, Generosity, and Perceptions of Corruption, providing a quick overview of the social and economic factors shaping each country's happiness score.

-* Visual Comparison: The side panels allow for a quick comparison between the happiest and least happy countries, showing distinct economic and social contrasts that influence happiness.
+*Visual Comparison: The side panels allow for a quick comparison between the happiest and least happy countries, showing distinct economic and social contrasts that influence happiness.
+The donut charts offer an at-a-glance understanding of how each factor contributes to a country's overall happiness.

-## Usage
+##Usage

-* Rotate the map by dragging to view different regions.
+*Rotate the map by dragging to view different regions.
-* Zoom in/out to focus on specific areas.
+*Zoom in/out to focus on specific areas.
-* Hover over circles for detailed insights on happiness factors.
+*Hover over circles for detailed insights on happiness factors.
-* Hover over Explore Happiness Factor button for detaied correlation insight.
+*Hover over the Explore Happiness Factors button for a detailed correlation insight using scatter plots.
+*Side Panel Donut Charts: Hovering over a country's flag in the side panels reveals a donut chart that visually represents key happiness factors, *enhancing your understanding of each country's unique happiness profile.

 Here’s a link to my working visualization in VizHub (https://vizhub.com/SamyAttia/efae66c35b3847d18a3ce08f3db35fba?mode=embed).
 This shows the heatmap and scatter plot along with country flags for visual clarity and user interaction.